 Leslie partnered with the Center to get licensed and to begin building relationships with other makers in the community, even mentoring a young man interested in being an entrepreneur one day.

 In July of 2020, Leslie won the pitch contest sponsored by LEAP.
 Leslie’s goal is to move from primarily a direct sell-to-customer business to a wholesale business.
-Mr. Leslie’s Cheesecakes are now available in Meijer’s Capital City Market in Lansing, MI and the Woodward Corner Market in Royal Oak, MI, and Tom’s Food Center in Okemos, MI.
+Mr. Leslie’s Cheesecakes are now available in Meijer’s Capital City Market in Lansing, MI, Woodward Corner Market in Royal Oak, MI, and Tom’s Food Center in Okemos, MI.